warp-ds/tech-docs/docs/getting-started/developers/index.md

   import React from './react.md';
 </script>

-# Getting Started for developers
+# Getting started for developers

 This page describes how to get started building an application with Warp components.